GoInterject/GoInterject.github.io/wAbout/TLS.md

 ### Default TLS for Interject

-Interject's Addin and Addin Manager both use TLS 1.2 as default starting with Interject version 2.5.2.11.
-Older versions do not.
+Interject's Addin and Addin Manager have a default TLS setting based on the Interject version:

-Release for versions 2.5.0.14 to 2.5.1.1:
+Interject versions 2.5.2.12 and above:

 - Addin - Uses TLS 1.2 as default
+- Addin Manager - Uses TLS 1.2 as default

+Interject versions 2.5.0.14 through 2.5.2.11:

+- Addin - Uses TLS 1.2 as default
 - Addin Manager - Uses TLS 1.1 as default

-Release for versions below 2.5.0.14:
+Interject versions below 2.5.0.14:

 - Addin - Uses TLS 1.1 as default
 - Addin Manager - Uses TLS 1.1 as default